 The best means for approaching God, who is far greater than us, is by humility.
 I like how C.S.
 Lewis put it years ago…”The way we view ourselves should be founded in the way God views us and not the other way around.”
 God expresses a part of who He is, it is then up to us to understand what that means for us, and how we might fit that expression into what we know.
 In other words, if God expressed who He is, we must change our model of God to fit His expression and not what we think God should be.

 Jesus was and is the perfect expression of God.

 Our relationship with God has been broken by sin.
 Sin is defined by lawlessness in 1 John 3:4.
 We cannot be absolved of our crimes against God through apology, good works, changing our clothes, living in a monastery, chanting a prayer, or any other means that people have tried to absolve their conviction.
 The Moral Law is the standard by which we are held accountable and we have all offended it.

 Jesus came into our existence and bore our sin upon the cross, that we might be offered grace.
 Unless we receive that grace we will die in our sin and be lost for eternity.

 How do we keep our souls?—We give them to Jesus!

 Matthew 11:28-30 “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.”

 No other path will suffice.
-No other false prophet, false teaching, or in other way will lead us to Life than through the precious sacrifice that Jesus made for us.
+No false prophet, false teaching, or in other way will lead us to Life than through the precious sacrifice that Jesus made for His people.
 When we find this way, His way, we find all we were searching for.

-He calls you now…He will keep your soul for eternity because you are His creation if you will only submit, it’s not easy but it is well worth the sacrifice.
+He calls you now…He will keep your soul for eternity because you are His creation if you will only submit, it’s not easy but it is well worth the price.